260 Waymouth St, Adelaide, South AustraliaSA 5000

 Firstly, Garbaruk anodise their components in colour batches.
 Anodising involves putting items in a chemical bath and then shooting electricity through it.
 As a result, there can sometimes be slight colour differences between each batch.
 It’s something that most people don’t tend to notice, but we think it’s worth mentioning.

 Secondly, like any other component, anodisation is subject to wear and tear.
-You’ll see it start to happen on contact points, such as where the chain runs on the jockey wheels, chain ring, and big cassette cog.
+You’ll see it start to happen on contact points, such as where the chain runs on the jockey wheels, chainring, and big cassette cog.
 Again, it’s not really a problem, but worth pointing out.

 However, when you look this good, who cares?